Carer Support (Scotland)

-Carer Support Payment is £83.30 a week.
-It is paid every 4 weeks in arrears.
-However, if you move from Carer’s Allowance to Carer Support Payment, you can be paid weekly.
+Carer Support benefits are paid every 4 weeks in arrears.
+If you’ve moved to Carer Support benefits from Carer’s Allowance you may be paid weekly.

 Eligibility